Spirits2Go/Project-X/README.md

 creating the GitHub repository, assigning the user stories

-role:  the wolve "keeping the pack together"

 ### **Teveen**

+role:  the dolphin "comunicates with the outside world"

 user stories: